The Sign in Sidney Brustein's Window: Themes and motifs

 The Sign in Sidney Brustein's Window reflects many cultural disputes of the time one of which is women's struggle for equality.
 The women in the play struggle to be recognized in a male-dominated world.
 Iris Brustein, the wife of the title character, is chastised by Sidney for her costly acting classes while he constantly makes equally flippant monetary decisions without consulting her.
 She finally takes her own stand by leaving him.
-Iris's sister Gloria commits suicide after her fiance rejects her when he finds out she is a prostitute, a label she cannot escape.
+Iris's sister Gloria dies by suicide after her fiance rejects her when he finds out she is a prostitute, a label she cannot escape.
 Iris's other sister Mavis represents the theme of social stigmas.
 She chastises Gloria's prostitution and black fiance, and does not see how anyone has a different mindset than her own.
 Another theme in the play is the frailty of the human race.
 The characters all have personal flaws.
 Gloria cannot face the challenge of coming to terms with her life choices while Alton fails to look past her flaws.
 Iris and Sidney are unable to see what they have until tragedy strikes.
 Throughout the play these intrinsic flaws represent the imperfection of people.